chbartsch/dotfiles/README.md

 ## [Tmux](https://en.wikipedia.org/wiki/Tmux)

-* Ctrl-B has been remapped to the backtick character (&#96;).
-If you want to type the actual backtick character (&#96;) itself, just hit the key twice.
+* Ctrl-B has been remapped to Ctrl-A. If you want to use Ctrl-A on the shell itself (going to the beginning of a line), just hit Ctrl-A twice.
 * `%` has been remapped to `v`.
 * Use vim movement keys for moving between panes.
 * Copy buffer is coppied to xclip.